 I don’t like the idea of cows having just a number.
 We take care of our cows and I want to know that they live a good life, makes what we do, a little easier.
 We created this fun way to name our cattle and giving them an actual name helps them become more apart of the farm.
 Silly considering we sell them for beef.

 When we first started, it was a calf here or there, mainly holsteins.
 We had Elmer, Jade, Lucky, Lucky2, Red.
 We purchased a hereford mix calf.
 Addison, she was our first beef cow.
 I think that’s when it started for us.
 We knew we wanted to raise beef cattle.
 Then we purchased our first full blooded angus heifers.
 The only way we could tell them apart was that one had a green collar and the other a black one.
 Eventually it turned into B & G, but still wanted to give them names.
-The heifer with the black collar ended being Big Mamma, but before that she was Queen B, B standing for bitch.
-Because that’s what she was.
+The heifer with the black collar ended being Big Mamma, she rules the pasture.
 She is the meanest of the cows we have.
 The heifer with the green collar is Gail, although we hardly ever call her that.

 Last year we only have two calves, so having 7 this year was amazing and such a big deal to us.
 Okay, so I’ll get to the naming process.
 It’s very simple but this way we can tell who’s calf is who’s.
 It’s also a new process for us so not all of the older cows have a name, they might have a letter.
 We probably tried to name them but we were so used to calling them by a letter it was hard to switch.

 Naming our cows

 Last year, Big Mamma had Bessy.
 B name!
 This year she had twins, Becky and Buck.

 Addison’s first calf was Amazon.
 Last year she had Aspen.
 This year she hasn’t had her calf yet but it will start with the letter A